 Opportunities for enriched musical learning

-In addition to our work with the Barnet Education Arts Trust, we also run a large number of ensembles.
+In addition to our work with the Barnet Education Arts Trust, we also run a number of ensembles.
 Currently on offer:

 - Woodcroft Choir (Years 4-6)